expo/expo/docs/pages/versions/unversioned/sdk/device.md

 - `Device.designName: string | null` (Android only)

-  Gets the specific configuration or name of the industrial design.
+  The specific configuration or name of the industrial design.
 It represents the device's name when it was designed during manufacturing into mass production.
-On Android, it corresponds to `Build.DESIGN`.
+On Android, it corresponds to [`Build.DEVICE`](https://developer.android.com/reference/android/os/Build#DEVICE).

   - Android: e.g., `"kminilte"`

-- `Device.productName: string` (Android only)
+- `Device.productName: string | null` (Android only)

   The device's overall product name chosen by the device implementer containing the development name or code name of the device.
 Corresponds to [`Build.PRODUCT`](https://developer.android.com/reference/android/os/Build#PRODUCT).